-During the current fiscal year the College adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The adoption of GASB Statement No. 75 resulted in a restatement of beginning Net Position as of June 30, 2017.
-The reduction in Net Position was \$1,395,384 due to an increase in the beginning OPEB Liability.
+During fiscal 2018 year the College adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions for the Mineral College Other Post-Employment Benefits Program.
 The plan does not issue a separate standalone financial report.
 This Statement establishes the following measurement and recognition disclosures: